-With SystemVerilog, multiple statements can be written between the task declaration and endtask, which means that the begin .... end can be omitted.
-If begin .... end is omitted, statements are executed sequentially, the same as if they were enclosed in a begin .... end group.
+With SystemVerilog, multiple statements can be written between the task declaration and endtask, which means that the begin end can be omitted.
+If begin end is omitted, statements are executed sequentially, the same as if they were enclosed in a begin end group.

-The optional return statement can be used to exit the task before the endtask keyword.
+In Verilog, a task exits when the endtask is reached.
+With SystemVerilog, the optional return statement can be used to exit the task before the endtask keyword.